1. Import HashiCorp GPG signing key

 locale: en_US # Sets the system locale to US English.

-layout: es
+layout: us

-ssh: # SSH Configuration
+ssh: # Configuration for SSH during installation.

 allow_public_ssh_keys: true # Allows the use of public SSH keys for authentication.